None-later/dagcoin/test/nightwatch/README.md

 - Setup android studio and install Android Emulator NB!
 SDK_25 only! newer versions might have problems and are not tested yet
 # Remote executions
+- !!
+Remote execution is supported only for ANDROID application !!
 - To execute tests in remote environment you need selenium grid or similar selenium server
 - To use Testreel browser cluster You must specifiy access parameters in your environment variables + use ssl